-However, many products are also available that serve as natural forms of progesterone.
+However, many products are also available that claim to serve as natural sources of progesterone.
 These products are made from soybeans or a wild and inedible Mexican yam called Diascorea villosa.

-Even though some people consider wild yam products to be a natural form of progesterone, they do not contain any progesterone.
-They contain a chemical that can a series of chemical reactions that occur in a laboratory can convert to progesterone.
-Therefore, taking a product that contains only wild yam will not provide any progesterone.
+Even though some people consider wild yam products to be a natural form of progesterone they contain diosgenin, not progesterone.
+Unfortunately, the diosgenin in wild yams cannot be converted into hormones by the human body, synthetic chemical laboratory reactions are required.
+Therefore, taking a product that contains only wild yam will not provide any progesterone activity.